-1 To the haven of thy breast, O Son of Man, I fly !
-Be my refuge and my rest,

-For, O! the storm is high!

-Save me from the furious blast ; A covert from the tempest be !

-Hide me, Jesus, till o'erpast The storm of sin I see.

-2 Welcome as the water-spring To a dry, barren place;

-O descend on me and bring Thy sweet refreshing grace !

-O'er a parch'd and weary land,

-As a great rock extends its shade,

-Hide me, Savior, with thy hand, And screen my naked head.

-3 In the time of my distress Thou hast my succor been,
+- 1 To the haven of thy breast, O Son of Man, I fly ! - Be my refuge and my rest, For, O ! the storm is high ! - Save me from the furious blast; A covert from the tempest be! - Hide me, Jesus, till o'erpast The storm of sin I see. - 2 Welcome as the water-spring To a dry, barren place; - O descend on me and bring Thy sweet refreshing grace ! - O'er a parch'd and weary land, - As a great rock extends its shade, - Hide me, Savior, with thy hand, And screen my naked head. - 3 In the time of my distress Thou hast my succor been, - In my utter helplessness Restraining me from sin ;

-In my utter helplessness.
-Restraining me from sin ; O how swiftly didst thou move To save me in the trying hour !
+O how swiftly didst thou move To save me in the trying hour!
 Still protect me with thy love, And shield me with thy power.

-4 First and last in me perform The work thou hast begun:

-Be my shelter from the storm, My shadow from the sun:

-- Weary, parch'd with thirst, and faint,

-- Till thou the abiding Spirit breathe,

-- Every moment, Lord, I want The merit of thy death.

-5 Never shall I want it less, When thou the gift hast given,

-Fill'd me with thy righteousness, And seal'd the heir of heaven;

-I shall hang upon my God, Till I thy perfect glory see;

-Till the sprinkling of thy blood Shall speak me up to thee.
+- The shield me with thy power - 4 First and last in me perform The work thou hast begun: - Be my shelter from the storm, My shadow from the sun : - Weary, parch'd with thirst, and faint, - Till thou the abiding Spirit breathe, - Every moment, Lord, I want The merit of thy death. - 5 Never shall I want it less, When thou the gift hast given, - Fill'd me with thy righteousness, And seal'd the heir of heaven : - I shall hang upon my God, Till I thy perfect glory see; - Till the sprinkling of thy blood Shall speak me up to thes.

-106 QUEENSBOROUGH.
+QUEENSBOROUGH.
 8.7.
 D.